gjonhajdari/up-scholarships/README.md

 # UP Scholarships

 Desktop app for applying for and managing scholarships for the University of Prishtina.
-Project project build with JavaFX and MySQL.
+Project build with JavaFX and MySQL.

 ## Getting Started